SuessLabs/Lite.StateMachine/docs/Sample State Machine.md

 The transitions here are use the `StateId` transition to the next state.

-### Pros/Cons and QnA
+### QnA

-* How should we catch/handle an invalid state transition?
+* INVALID_TRANSITION: How should we catch/handle an invalid state transition?
   * Should the StateMachine class provide a master "OnError" callback to allow the system to reset?
   * Or, should States provided their own "OnError" callbacks?
+* ON_STATE: Should we transition to (A) "In State" or (B) "Entering the State", and why would we need, "B"?
+  * A: "OnEnter > OnMessage > OnTimeout > OnExit"
+  * B: "OnEntering > OnEntered > OnMessage > OnTimeout > OnExit"
+* Composite States?
+* Error Handling
+  1. Invalid transition
+  2. Code crashing

 ### Sample